 CIPA: A Highly Diverse and Collaborative Community

 You will quickly discover that, at CIPA, we value diversity.
-Faculty and Fellows alike come from around the globe and represent widely varied fields of interests and endeavors.
+Our students come from around the globe and represent widely varied fields of interests and endeavors.
 This eclectic mix of cultures, experiences and perspectives translates into a rich environment for collaborative learning.

 The words “friendship” and “genuine” come up again and again here.
 Students and faculty routinely help one another, and the bonds they form are lasting.

 Community, then, is a vital part of the CIPA experience.
 There are approximately 240 Fellows in the program—about 120 first-years and 120 second-years.
 Opportunities for forging lifelong friendships abound: Picnics, International Parties, impromptu debates in the CIPA Lounge, food and drinks at Rulloff's following Thursday colloquiums, professional development conferences in Washington, DC and New York City, late-night group-project meetings....to name just a few.

 Get Involved in a CIPA Organization

 Why not forge relationships and build your policy skills at the same time?
 Over the years, CIPA Fellows have developed a number of student-led groups and initiatives.
 You are welcome to participate in any or all of these:

 - CIPA-New Orleans Professional Partnership (CIPA-NOLA): This group provides Fellows with hands-on consulting experience in the New Orleans rebuilding process.
 The group also travels to New Orleans each spring break, where they serve as volunteers on a construction project.